trunnelben/Practice-Questions/30DaysofCode/README.md

-#This is to start developing the habit of coding everyday - and review fundament$
+# This is to start developing the habit of coding everyday - and review fundamentals

 https://www.hackerrank.com/domains/tutorials/30-days-of-code